calvinalvin/minimonster/README.md

 ### Usage

 You can just drop minimonster into your express middleware stack.
-The minimum you need is the ```src``` options, which is the directory path to the directory containing all your public css and js files.
+The minimum you need is the ```src``` option, which is the path to the directory containing all your public css and js files.

 ```javascript
 var minimonster = require('minimonster').middleware;